alvr-org/ALVR/wiki/Troubleshooting.md

 * You can also try disabling your firewall for testing, but you shouldn't leave it disabled to use ALVR
 * Open ports 9943 and 9944 on your firewall

-If pinging works but you still don't see the client on the server app, then headset and PC might be on separate subnets.
+If pinging works but you still don't see the client on the streamer app, then headset and PC might be on separate subnets.
 To solve this you can add the client manually.
 In the Connection tab press `Add client manually`.
 Fill in the fields with a name for your headset (you can use the name you want), the hostname (you can read it in the welcome screen in your headset when you open the ALVR app), the IP of the headset and then press `Add client`.

 SteamVR says "headset not detected"